 Most of the roads featured on Total Escape are located in remote areas, deep in the woods in National Forests or way out in desert BLM land.
 California's deserts stretch over one third of the state land - from the Mexican border to the Eastern Sierra.
 Real "out in the middle of nowhere" kinda places!

 Read all entrance signs & remember, "private roads" are most likely no entry.
 If you come to a closed but unlocked gate, pass cautiously & make sure you close it behind you.
-This is quite common practice traveling in Baja.
-Driving rules that apply to state highways also apply to these remote roads, so know that rangers do give traffic tickets.
+Cattle or livestock may be present.
+This is quite common practice when traveling among the ranch lands in Baja California.
+Driving rules that apply to state highways also apply to remote roads, so know that rangers can give traffic tickets.

-Dirt roads range from paved, partially paved to graded dirt, gravel, cinder or just plain ole unmaintained "dirt roads".
-Fire roads, gated (often) and forest service roads may require 4WD in the more difficult areas: steep hills, eroded hillsides, bumpy stream washes, deep sandy washes.
+Dirt roads range from paved, partially paved to graded dirt, gravel, cinder or just plain old dirt roads, some unmaintained.
+Fire roads, gated (often) and forest service roads may require 4WD in the more difficult areas: steep hills, eroded hillsides, rocky hills, bumpy stream washes, deep sandy washes.

 - on mountain dirt roads when snow appears light, there could be a foot of mud underneath

 - in desert washes, rivers with soft sand (with added vegetation) can be deep watery sink holes

 - soft sandy washes in the desert; keep your speed up 15-30 mph & keep moving.
 If you brake hard and stop, you could become stuck.

 Be aware of the Forest Service Signage & have a good map on hand.
 It is easy to get lost, especially without cell phone reception.
 You may end up driving for hours, just to get your bearings straight.
 Have multiple paper maps on hand.

 - passenger cars, motorhomes, trailers

 - pavement, graded road, gravel, dirt (or a combination of surfaces)